SNikhill/SNikhill/README.md

 ## A Voracious Reader

-I like to keep my knowledge filled using
+I once read that the Best Investment one can make is in oneself.

+I actually decided to follow the same and choose books to be my source of knowledge.

-I do have a tendency to collect quotes I like from the books that I have read.
+I have a tendency to collect inspiring quotes / excerpts from the books I read.

+#### Quote

+> Men must be taught as if you taught them not
+>
+> And things unknown proposed as things forgot
+>
+> (_From: How To Win Friends and Influence People_)

 ### Recommended Reads